korovkincode/Memora-API/README.md

 If everything went good you will receive this response:<br>
 <code>{"message": "Add new user"}</code><br></p>
 <h2>Authentication Token</h2>
-<p>Each user has their own unique 10 digit token.
+Each user has their own unique 10 digit token.
 This token will be used for every request to define a user.<br>
 ```http
 POST /api/login/
 ```